mopfun/deep-learning-classification/README.md

 How many neurons, layers, and activation functions did you select for your neural network model, and why?
 Were you able to achieve the target model performance?
-What steps did you take in your attempts to increase model performance?
+What steps did you take in your attempts to increase model performance? "implemented more layers/nuerons to try and increase the accuracy, which is a big feat in itself.

 ## Final Thoughts